GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

     SYNC_MOBILE_ROOT = os.path.join(VAR_DIR, 'mobile')

-Path on your server wehre the datas for mobile
+Path on your server where the datas for mobile will be saved

     *If you want to modify it, do not forget to import os at the top of the file.*
     *Check* `import Python <https://docs.python.org/3/reference/import.html>`_ *, if you need any information*